elixir-lang/elixir-lang.github.com/getting-started/comprehensions.markdown

 Sets, maps, and other dictionaries can also be given to the `:into` option.
 In general, `:into` accepts any structure that implements the [`Collectable`](https://hexdocs.pm/elixir/Collectable.html) protocol.

-A common use case of `:into` can be transforming values in a map, without touching the keys:
+A common use case of `:into` can be transforming values in a map:

 ```elixir
 iex> for {key, val} <- %{"a" => 1, "b" => 2}, into: %{}, do: {key, val * val}